How to Keep Mosquitoes and Ticks Away

 Your Deck and Yard

-Mosquitoes: According to the CDC, the most important thing you can do to keep mosquitoes out of your yard is to eliminate their preferred breeding grounds.
-Keep your gutters clean and your birdbaths, old tires, wheelbarrows, and swimming pool covers free of standing water.
+Mosquitoes: According to the CDC, an important strategy for keeping mosquitoes out of your yard is to eliminate their preferred breeding ground: standing water.
+Keep your gutters clean and birdbaths, old tires, wheelbarrows, and swimming pool covers free of standing water.
 Clear away ivy and decaying leaves, too.

-Mosquitoes: Wear long sleeves, long pants, socks, and closed-toe shoes, especially when you’re out for longer stretches of time.
+Mosquitoes: Wear long sleeves, long pants, socks, and closed-toe shoes, especially when you’re out for long stretches of time.
 Avoid tight clothes (mosquitoes can bite through them), dark colors, and perfume or aftershave (both attract mosquitoes).
-Apply a good repellent to exposed skin and to your clothes (but never under them).
+Apply a good repellent to exposed skin and your clothes (but never under them).
 Here are a few of our top-rated insect repellents:

 What About Stinging Insects?